Stefano-Civelli/HypermediaProject-2022/README.md

 #### `Components`

-Most pages are built by assembling components toghether (see Design document commented wireframes for more details).
+Almost all pages are built by assembling components toghether (see Design document commented wireframes for more details).
 This approach promotes code reusability and better organization, resulting in easier mantainance.
+Obviously omponents have been implemented following the standard Vue component notation.

 #### `Styling`

 Styling is done both with standard CSS and by using **Bootstrap** built-in classes (especially for responsive complex layouts like grids and flexbox).
-All component-related styling is in the `<style>` tag, Global styles instead are in a CSS file in the assets folder like suggested in Nuxt best practices.
+All component-related styling is in the `<style>` tag while global styles are in a CSS file in the assets folder like suggested in Nuxt best practices.

 #### `Images`

 Images are mostly loaded from the project server itself (with some exceptions) for SEO purposes.
-The remaining very big ones are hosted on imgur.
+The remaining bigger ones (very few) are hosted on imgur.

 #### `Routing`

-Routing is exclusively implemented with Nuxt-Links like indicated in the Nuxt official documentation: _"The `<NuxtLink>` component should be used for all internal links."_
+Routing is exclusively implemented with Nuxt-Links like prescribed in the Nuxt official documentation: _"The `<NuxtLink>` component should be used for all internal links."_

 <br>